 - We’ll now copy and paste the secret keys into our WordPress site to establish the connection between our WordPress site and Duo Security.

 - Go to WP Dashboard > Settings > Duo Two-Factor to do so.
 This page contains the necessary settings.
-Copy and paste the keys from the Duo Security admin interface into the appropriate fields.
+Copy and paste the Duo Security admin interface keys into the appropriate fields.
 The connection is established after you click Save Changes.
 Your site now has two-factor authentication enabled.

 - Each WordPress user should have an authentication method.